ironbar/hungry_geese/reports/04_Modeling.md

 - No need to apply vertical simmetry because the agent is always looking upwards.
 This simplifies the game
-- Search space is reduced because there are only 3 actions
+- Search space is reduced because there are only 3 actions, and they always mean the same
 - Don't need to care about ilegal actions, all 3 actions will always be legal
 - Lower computational cost due to removing simmetries from training -> 1/2
 - Exploration will be improved because certain deaths will be avoided